Shivaji: Controversies related to Shivaji's depiction

 In 2003, the American academic James W. Laine published his book Shivaji: Hindu King in Islamic India to, what Ananya Vajpeyi terms, a regime of "cultural policing by militant Marathas".
-As a result of this publication, the Bhandarkar Oriental Research Institute, in Pune, where Laine had done research, was attacked by the Sambhaji Brigade.
+As a result of this publication, the Bhandarkar Oriental Research Institute in Pune, where Laine had done research, was attacked by the Sambhaji Brigade.
 Laine was even threatened with arrest, and the book was banned in Maharashtra in January 2004.
 The ban was lifted by the Bombay High Court in 2007, and in July 2010 the Supreme Court of India upheld the lifting of the ban.
 This lifting was followed by public demonstrations against the author and the decision of the Supreme Court.

 Commemorations

-Statues of Shivaji are found in every taluka in Maharashtra as well as in many places across India, including Mumbai, Pune, New Delhi, Surat, and Yellur.
-There are also statues outside of India including in San Jose, California, and Mauritius.
+In recent years Hindu nationalists have increasingly erected statues of Shivaji outside Maharashtra, sometimes illegally.
+Statues are found in every taluka (subdistrict) in Maharashtra, as well as in many places across India, including Mumbai, Pune, New Delhi, Surat, and Yellur.
+There are also statues outside India including in San Jose, California, and Mauritius.